Aerial view of a vibrant coral reef ecosystem — a website health audit actually measure

 Pillar 3 — Security Posture: The protection layer covering SSL configuration, mixed content warnings, vulnerability exposure, plugin or dependency risks, and data handling compliance.
 Security posture increasingly affects search visibility — Google downgrades sites with SSL issues, and AI models may deprioritize content from domains flagged for security concerns.

 Pillar 4 — Performance Baseline: Core Web Vitals (LCP, FID, CLS), Time to First Byte, total page weight, render-blocking resource count, and mobile responsiveness scores.
-Performance is the pillar with the most direct impact on user experience and the clearest correlation with both traditional rankings and AI crawl depth.
+According to HTTP Archive CrUX data, only 21.98% of websites pass all three Core Web Vitals thresholds simultaneously, making performance the pillar with the most direct impact on user experience and the clearest correlation with both traditional rankings and AI crawl depth.

 Pillar 5 — Crawl Accessibility: How effectively search engines and AI crawlers can discover, access, and index your content.
 This includes robots.txt configuration, XML sitemap accuracy, crawl budget efficiency, JavaScript rendering requirements, and structured data completeness.
 A site can score perfectly on the first four pillars and still be invisible if crawlers cannot access it.